|

 his new strategy of muddying the waters: "Freddy Riedenschneider

 sees daylight.
-We got a real shot at this, folks," and even
+We got a real shot at this, folks"; even

 Ed optimistically thought to himself: "Maybe it would all work